 Marilyn first became interested in environmental issues at school in the 60s when a teacher read out an extract from Rachel Carson’s “Silent Spring”, and some years later, in 1972, was influenced by The Ecologist’s “Blueprint for Survival“.
 She has always cycled as her main form of local transport (and occasionally for fun), and has sporadically (and mainly organically) grown a few herbs, vegetables and fruit bushes – but was otherwise a fairly passive supporter of various environmental and wildlife causes until she retired from her last paid job as education officer of the British Humanist Association.

-Marilyn also runs the web-based interest group Humanists for a Better World for the British Humanist Association and represents them in The Climate Coalition, is a member of the North Kingston Forum committee, and chairs the community choir Euphonix.
+Marilyn also represents Humanists UK in The Climate Coalition, is a member of the North Kingston Forum committee, and chairs the community choir Euphonix.
 In her spare time, she enjoys walking, reading, lectures and discussions, cinema and theatre, eating out, skiing… She is married with two adult daughters and likes to spend time with them too.